modxorg/Docs/en/building-sites/elements/chunks.md

 ## Create

-Before you can use a Chunk, you must first create and name one by pasting text into the MODx manager (Elements --> Chunks --> New Chunk):
+Before you can use a Chunk, you must first create and name one by pasting text into the MODX manager (Elements --> Chunks --> New Chunk):

 ![](chunk_example.jpg)